anujofficial9719-eng/Tera-dl-bot/README.md

 📊 Bot Workflow

-1️⃣ User sends Terabox link
+1️⃣ User sends a TeraBox link
-2️⃣ Bot downloads file
+2️⃣ Bot downloads the file
 3️⃣ Bot uploads video to Telegram
 4️⃣ User receives streamable video

 ---

+⚡ Performance

+- Fast download system
+- Optimized upload handling
+- Streaming supported videos
+- Efficient memory usage

+---

+🔒 Security

+- Admin-only commands
+- MongoDB user storage
+- Exception handling system

+---

 ⚠️ Disclaimer

-This project is created for educational purposes only.
+This project is intended for educational purposes only.

-The developer is not responsible for misuse of the bot.
+The developer is not responsible for misuse of this software.

 ---